New treatment and rehabilitation centre in Cameroon

 Donations since Nov 2016 have enabled the installation of toilets, wash basins, ceiling boards, windows and doors.
 The electricity has been connected and in use and Alfred is waiting for environmentally friendly and economical (low consumption) bulbs to use for lighting.
 The water supply has yet to be installed by the local water company and temporarily rain water is being used for washing and drinking water is being brought from the town.

-Fabricating window protectors – on the right building blocks being made using clay on-site
+building blocks being made using clay on the site.

 What’s happening now?